-This is the biggest stumbling block for the person desiring a revision.
+This is the biggest stumbling block for the person desiring a plastic surgery revision.
 Almost everything involved with revisions is positive except monetary concerns.
 This is the biggest negative when considering touch up procedures.
 Expenses can and do occur, and this can lead to a problem in the relationship between the doctor and patient.
 Unfortunately, when we want to make improvements on our cosmetic surgery, we don’t have health insurance to cover expenses.
 Touch ups have expense that varies on what is going to be done.
 This could be a minor expense for little things to quite a lot of money for larger changes.

 Some patients will blame the doctor and feel that everything should be free.
 Some feel they paid once and anything else should be covered.
 I believe this stems from blaming the doctor if things don’t work out perfectly.
 The lesson to learn is that even a procedure that is done “perfectly,” might still not be the “perfect” result in the eye of the beholder or the patient.
 Remember, surgery is an art.
 Risks, problems, and adverse outcomes can and do happen.
 It is not typically the surgeon “messing up” that leads to a problem.
 Trying to blame the doctor or the doctor blaming the patient leads to a bad relationship that benefits no one.
 It is best to focus on what are the choices and what can be done to improve things.
 This usually includes discussion about expenses.

-There is no typical rule or cosmetic surgery revision policy for expenses.
+There is no typical rule or plastic surgery revision policy for expenses.
 It depends entirely on the situation and the particular operation.
 A huge variable is who was the original doctor.
 Are you sticking with the same doctor or picking another one?
 If you go to another doctor with problems from prior surgery, you might have to pay a large amount for the revision.
 Some doctors will actually charge excessive amounts in this case.
 They almost charge excessively to make a point that the first doctor was “no good,” and the new doctor is better.
 Hence, now you will have to pay a lot extra.
 Sounds horrible, but this can happen and does happen.
 In general, sticking with the original doctor who did the surgery is the least expensive option.
 The plastic surgeon wants to help you and fix things up.
 This doesn’t mean free surgery typically, but it means surgery at the least expensive amount.
 I recommend patients stick with their doctor if the relationship is still sound.
 This is wise advice.
 If you can’t stick with him, then expenses are probably going to significantly rise.

 Small minor touch-ups are usually done in the office and have small expenses.
 Larger procedures needing the operating room will have anesthesia and facility expenses.
 I believe, in these cases, it is important to try and keep expenses down.
 Many times the doctor will do the surgery for free, and the patient will pay anesthesia and facility expenses.
 This would mean an extremely inexpensive operation for the patient.
 This is probably the most common way plastic surgeons do revision operations.
 However, the person might not feel this is inexpensive if they feel it should be free.
-In general, revisions are not free.
+In general, plastic surgery revisions are not free.
 They are individualized for each case.
 The original surgeon will be the best bet to keep expenses down to fix things up.
 Switching to another doctor can dramatically increase expenses.

 Success and Satisfaction